gabrielsanttana/advanced-javascript/generatorsAndIterators/index.md

 A generator function is a special type of iterator that can pause its own execution while it maintains its context.
-It uses the keywork yield to return a value and pause.
+It uses the keywork ``yield`` to return a value and pause.

-An iterator is the object returned by generator that has three methods:
+An iterator is the object returned by a generator that has three methods:
 - next():
   Yields the next value from the iteration

 - return()
-  Returns the value from the return statement.
+  Returns the value from the return statement and breaks the iteration.
 If none, return {value: undefined, done: false}

 - throw()
   Throws an exeception